Most people think to win in sales you gotta be pushy and aggressive.

 Why would people buy your product or why would people join your business?

-The big secret is they will buy and they will join for THEIR reasons (not yours).
+The big secret to any technique in attraction marketing is that they will buy and they will join for THEIR reasons (not yours).

 If you're trying to recruit people, nobody cares how big your company is.

 And nobody cares about the compensation system or how awesome your products are.

 You can use all those things to add credibility or power to your message, but those are not the main reasons why people will say “yes” to you.

 The main reasons people will say “yes” to you are THEIR reasons.

 In other words, you need to know what your product or your business opportunity is going to do for THEM and how it's going to change their life.